Get in Touch

 Key Provisions of RERA

-• If a buyer is dissatisfied with RERA’s decision, they can appeal to the Real Estate Appellate Tribunal (REAT).
+If a buyer is dissatisfied with RERA’s decision, they can appeal to the Real Estate Appellate Tribunal (REAT).
+Therefore, it provides an additional layer of justice with the support of a RERA lawyer in India for effective representation.

 Penalties Under RERA